rsyncOSX/RsyncUIdocs/content/post/Development.md

 The development of RsyncOSX began early in 2016.
 RsyncOSX is a pure Swift, Cocoa and Foundation, based application.
 The future generation of RsyncOSX is RsyncUI, a SwiftUI and Swift (Foundation) based application.

-## About the development and progress

-There are some more info about the progress in [the todo list](/post/todo/).
-Also check out the [changelog](/post/changelog/).
-Most of the core basic functions like executing tasks, compute the parameters to rsync are reused code from the current version.
-And most of the executing part is stable and working.

 ## The source code

 The source is available on my [GitHub account](https://github.com/rsyncOSX/RsyncUI).
 If you have any comments or ideas please use [the discussion part for RsyncUI](https://github.com/rsyncOSX/RsyncUI/discussions).